Rohan-s18/Rohan-s18/README.md

 ## About me
 I am a Graduate Computer Science student at Columbia University on the Machine Learning track.
 I am interested in Quantum Computing, Artificial Intelligence, Machine Learning, Operating System and Low-level programming.
 If you're interested in working on a project with me, please feel free to reach out.
 I also love watching sports, especially baseball in my free time (I am a San Francisco Giants and Cleveland Guardians Fan).

-I am a Research Assistant for the Al Quraishi Lab at Columbia University.
+I am a Research Assistant for the AlQuraishi Lab at Columbia University.
 I work on Protein-Protein Interaction (PPI) models that model physical binding events that occur between protein chains.

 I graduated from Case Western Reserve University in May 2024 with a BS in Computer Science and minors in Physics and Mathematics.
 If you're ever interested in knowing what CS, Physics or Math classes you should take here, please feel free to reach out!